-Farm to Table—to get students thinking about where their food comes from and the journey it takes to get from seed to stomach.
+Farm to Table—learn about where food comes from and the journey it takes to get from seed to stomach.

-Food Groups and Grocery Shopping—to help children understand how they can get involved in shopping for healthy food and how to differentiate between food groups.
+Food Groups and Grocery Shopping—understand how to get involved in shopping for healthy food and differentiate between food groups.

-Energy Balance—to highlight the process of consuming and exerting energy and to promote the benefits of adequate physical activity.
+Energy Balance—highlight the process of consuming and exerting energy and promote the benefits of adequate physical activity.

 - Barbara Fiese, PhD, Family Resiliency Center Director, Human Development and Family Studies

 - Brenda Koester, MS, Family Resiliency Center Assistant Director, Human Development and Family Studies